akshay1027/x-meme/README.md

-## Xmeme website, A full stack application for crio.do stage 2 phase B!
+# Xmeme website, A full stack meme sharing application for crio.do stage 2 phase B!
-### 1 among 500 who got selected out 1000 and finished the final Full stack application in 8 days!
+## 1 among 500 who got selected out 1000 and finished the final Full stack application in 8 days!

-<a href="https://www.youtube.com/watch?v=eiSem0cqaN0" target="_blank">swagger ui turtorial</a>

-<a href="https://blog.logrocket.com/forms-in-react-in-2020/" target="_blank">low DB turtorial</a>
+## FEATURES:
++ Users will post Memes by providing these inputs :
+  - Name of the person posting the meme
+  - Caption for the Meme
+  - URL of the Meme image
++ Users will view the latest 100 memes posted.
++ Latest meme displayed first.
++ Backend follows REST architecture.
++ Swagger-UI for API Documentation.

-## IDEAS DISCUSSED SO FAR:
+## IDEAS THAT CAN BE IMPLEMENTED :

 - [ ] Pagination for Memes